 IMS Museum Tours

 IMS Museum offers special tours that can take visitors onto the legendary IMS racetrack.
 Among the favorites are the Kiss the Bricks Tour.
+In other words, this tour actually stops near the Indianapolis 500 finish line.
+In further detail, it’s at the finish line where you can have someone take a photo of you “kissing the bricks”.
 New for 2021 is an exclusive Basement Tour, where a large number of race cars are stored.

 Lucas Oil Stadium